as published in the 2015-16 St. Ambrose University Student Handbook

 The University shall not discharge, refuse to employ, or retaliate in any way against an employee, prospective employee, or student for exercising his or her rights under Iowa Code Chapter 142D, including the right to register a complaint or prosecution of a claim.

-As noted above, past history has shown that students may choose to consume alcohol on campus.
-Mindful of these choices, we extend a level of trust that each student is honoring his/her contractual commitments to follow University policy, local, state, and federal law until given reason to believe otherwise.
-We will confront all policy violations of which we become aware.
+Federal guidelines note above dictate that institutions of higher education must demonstrate that policies are appropriately enforced.
+To achieve compliance with expected guideless, the university first extends a level of trust, until given reason to believe otherwise, that each student is honoring their contractual commitments to follow university policy, local, state, and federal law.
+University personnel will confront all actual and suspected policy violations of which we become aware.
 The University reserves the right to search any personal property brought on campus if reasonable suspicion exists that a university policy is being violated.
-This includes backpacks, purses, vehicles and other closed containers.
+This includes backpacks, purses, vehicles, and other closed containers.

-Empty alcohol containers and other elements found in student rooms or houses that suggest evidence of possession and/or consumption of alcoholic beverages on campus may be grounds for disciplinary action.
+Further, empty alcohol containers and other elements found in student rooms or houses that suggest evidence of possession and/or consumption of alcoholic beverages on campus may be grounds for disciplinary action.
 Should a staff member approach a situation, it is expected that individuals present comply with all reasonable requests made by a college official.
-All present are expected to be respectful in their interactions with staff and present themselves truthfully.
+All present are expected to be respectful through their interactions with staff and to present themselves truthfully.

 Local statues adhere to State guidelines regarding sanctions for violations.